-I always cut edges that will be seen, joined to another worktop or edged up with an edging strip with a high speed Router because this will give you a perfect machine finished edge like you would get in the workshop.
+I always cut edges that will be seen, joined to another worktop or finished with an edging strip with a high speed Router because this will give you a perfect machine finished edge like you would get in the workshop.

 Not everybody has a Plunge saw as they can be expensive to own if you are not going to use it regularly enough.
 But this type of saw will make setting out and cutting worktop to length so much quicker, neater and more accurate than a standard circular saw.

-As mentioned before if the edge you are cutting will butt into a wall and therefore be covered by tiles and/ora silicone sealant joint you may be able to save time by cutting it to length with a circular saw.
+As mentioned before if the edge you are cutting will butt into a wall and therefore be covered by tiles and/or a silicone sealant joint you may be able to save time by carefully cutting it to length with a circular saw.
 First check the wall is perfectly square with a large framing square.
 If not you will need to allow for this when marking out.

 Unless you have a plunge saw with guide rail you will need to cut the worktop upside down when using a circular saw.
-Circular saw blades cut on the up stroke so doing this this will prevent the blade tearing the face of the counter as it comes through the surface of the counter top.
+Circular saw blades cut in an upwards direction so doing this this will prevent the blade tearing the face of the counter as it comes through the surface of the counter top.
 As the worktop is upside down, it will cut cleanly through the good side and tear up the bottom that will not be seen.